szilagyiabo/angular-workshop/README.md

 }
 ```

 Nothing new.
-Just some imports, a dependency injection, a function which do the HTTP call, adn return with an Observe.
+Just some imports, a dependency injection, a function which do the HTTP call, adn return with an Observable.
 Easy right?

 Now we are able to define our current location, so do that, and pass it to the weather service.
 Open up our *temperature-box.component.ts* file, import this new service, inject it, and use it.
 The result will be look like this:
 ```ts